Johse/powerload-utilities/README.md

 * **IDB.Load.Vault:** Sample code to extract data from Vault and fill the Intermediate Database (IDB).
 * **IDB.Analyzer.Inventor:** Scans Inventor files for missing references that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.
 * **IDB.Analyzer.AutoCAD:** Scans AutoCAD DWGs files for missing Xrefs that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.
-* **IDB.Discover.Vault:** Utility to query Vault for existing files and replace these files in the powerLoad Intermediate Database (IDB)
 * **IDB.Translate.BCP:** Creates a valid BCP-package from the content of the Intermediate Database.

 ### Additions